TIBHannover/2018-07-09-FAIR-Data-and-Software/index.md

 ### Costs

-Thanks to a [grant by the German Federal Ministry of Education and Research (BMBF)](https://www.bildung-forschung.digital/de/ideenwettbewerb-zum-digitalen-wandel-in-der-wissenschaft-2007.html) there are **none** directly for attending the workshop.
+Participation is free of charge.
 However, participants need to organise and pay for travel and [accommodation](#when--where) themselves.
+This workshop is part of an ideas competition supported by the Jülich Research Centre, and part a [grant by the German Federal Ministry of Education and Research (BMBF)](https://www.bildung-forschung.digital/de/ideenwettbewerb-zum-digitalen-wandel-in-der-wissenschaft-2007.html).

 ### Food